rogo96/1p19qNet/README.md

 * feat_dir : path of the features after preprocessing for evaluation.
 * dname_1pNet, dname_19qNet : path of the pretrained models / default directory(trained on our WSIs data)
 * If you want to use a pretrained model trained on custom data, utilize the trained model from the Training Code below.
+* The AUC, accuracy, precision, recall, f1 score, and confusion matrix for 1p, 19q, and the final result are available in the Performance and Result directories.
 ~~~
 python3 test_model.py --dname_1pNet=[1p_model] --dname_19qNet=[19q_model] --feat_dir=[feature dir path] --max_r=[eMethod3 N] --gpu=[gpu_num] --boot_num=[bootstrap iterations]